raphael-group/raphael-group.github.io/projects/raig/index.md

 <a name="reference"></a>
 ##References
-THetA is described in the following publications:
+RAIG is described in the following publications:

 >H. Wu, I. Hajirasouliha, B.J.
 Raphael (2014).
 >Detecting independent and recurrent copy number aberrations using interval graphs.